IntersectMBO/ouroboros-consensus/ouroboros-consensus-cardano/README.md

 ##### Plotting the benchmark results

-Assuming you are at the top level of `ouroboros-network`, and the benchmark data has been written to a fine named `ledger-ops-cost.csv`, a plot can be generated by running:
+Assuming you are at the top level of `ouroboros-network`, and the benchmark data has been written to a file named `ledger-ops-cost.csv`, a plot can be generated by running:

 ```sh